Rose West: Caroline Owens

 Shortly thereafter, Rose began to fondle Owens, as Fred questioned whether she had had sex with her boyfriend that evening.
 When Owens began to protest, Fred stopped the car, referred to Owens as a "bitch" and punched her into unconsciousness before he and Rose bound and gagged her with a scarf and duct tape.
 In her subsequent statement to police, Owens stated that, at Cromwell Street, she was given a drugged cup of tea to drink before being again gagged and subjected to a prolonged sexual assault from the Wests.
 When Owens screamed, Rose smothered her with a pillow, further restrained her about the neck and performed cunnilingus on her.
 Realising the gravity of her situation, Owens ceased resisting their sexual assaults.

 The following morning, having noted Owens' screaming when one of his children had knocked on the door of the room in which she was restrained, Fred threatened that he and his wife would keep her locked in the cellar and allow his "black friends" to abuse her, and that when they had finished he would bury her body beneath "the paving stones of Gloucester."
 Fred then claimed he had killed hundreds of young girls, adding that Owens had primarily been brought to the house for "Rose's pleasure."
 He and Rose then calmly asked Owens whether she would consider returning to work as their nanny.
-Seeing her escape avenue, Owens agreed and vacuumed the house to indicate her belief in becoming an extended member of the family.
+Seeing her escape avenue, Owens agreed and vacuumed the house to indicate her acquiescence to becoming an extended member of the family.
 Later that day, Owens escaped from a launderette she and Rose had entered and returned home.
 Although initially too ashamed to divulge what had happened, when her mother noted the welts, bruises and exposed subcutaneous tissues on her daughter's body, Owens burst into tears and confided her ordeal.

 Owens' mother immediately reported her daughter's story to police, and the Wests were arrested and charged with assault, indecent assault, actual bodily harm and rape.
 The case was tried at Gloucester Magistrates Court on 12 January 1973, but by this date Owens had decided she could not face the ordeal of giving testimony.
-All charges pertaining to her ordeal were dropped, and the Wests agreed to plead guilty to the reduced charges of indecent assault and causing actual bodily harm; each was fined £50 (equivalent to £619 in 2024) and the couple were allowed to walk free.
+All charges pertaining to her ordeal were dropped, and the Wests agreed to plead guilty to the reduced charges of indecent assault and causing actual bodily harm.
+Rose and Fred were each fined £50 and the couple were allowed to walk free.
 When Owens heard this news, she attempted suicide.